UNSW Case Study: How to make science animation for online courses

 Why science animation?

 But that is no longer the case!
-Many individuals and groups like Kurzegesagt and AsapSCIENCE have embarked upon a noble quest to breath new life into science.
+Many individuals and groups like Kurzegesagt and AsapSCIENCE have embarked upon a noble quest to breathe new life into science.
 What they do has helped many people rekindle their curiosity and learn more about these seemingly dry subjects.
-Many educational institutions have taken up this new method and incorporated animation into their daily lectures, training and research presentations
+Many educational institutions have taken up this new method and incorporated animation into their daily lectures, training, and research presentations

 To best demonstrate the process, there’s no better way than to take a look at a real case study, one we call “Sedimentary”.
 This is a project we worked on alongside UNSW Sydney (The University of New South Wales) for their civil engineering program.
 The series is used as visual aids in explaining various processes that occur in the formation of metamorphic rocks.

-The production of a complete animation is essentially very simple, consisting of only 6 steps, which you can see in this map below.
+The production of a complete animated science video is essentially very simple, consisting of only 6 steps, which you can see in this map below.

 Read more: